 Once the hole cards are dealt, there's an initial round of betting.
 Players have the choice to call, raise or fold the hand.
 Once this betting round is complete, there are three cards dealt to the board.
 These three cards are the first of five that will be dealt and are known as 'the flop'.
 It's important to remember that a hand in Hold'em is made gradually.
 The real skill is knowing how long to stick around for.
 The longer you stay in the hand chasing cards, the more it costs, so it has to be worth the risk.
 At this point, every player has the three community cards available to use along with their two private, or hole cards.

 There is now a second round of betting and players will again need to decide if their hand is worth pursuing - so far they have 5 cards dealt out of the total of 7 that will be.
 Once this round of betting is done, there is a fourth community card, known as the 'turn card', or 'fourth street' and another round of betting.
-The fifth and final community card is then dealt and there is a final round of betting.
+The fifth and final community card ('fifth street'), also known as the 'river card', is then dealt and there is a final round of betting.
 Once this betting round is complete, there is a showdown.
-This is where players turn their two private cards over so they are visible to all.
-The best 5 card hand wins the pot. showdown.
+This is where all players turn their two private cards over so they are visible to all.
+The best 5 card hand wins the pot.
 To see how hands are ranked, check out this guide - ranking of poker hands.

 - The game is played with a standard 52-card deck and as many as 10 poker players at each table.
 In poker, a "dealer button" is used to indicate the position of the player who would be dealing the cards if the players were actually dealing the cards themselves.
 The player holding the button acts last and thus has a positional advantage that remains throughout the game hand.